aershov24/FSC_Candidates_Test/README.md

 *  **Gradient Descent** is a method for finding the minimum of a function of multiple variables.

-# Tools To Shall Use
+# Useful Tools to Try

-There are some awesome tools that will greatly help you along the way of content creation:
+There are some awesome tools that will greatly help you along the way of content creation for MLSC:

 ## Markdown Extractors & Chrome Extensions